James scores 19 in 1,300th regular-season game in Lakers win | WTOP

 Eric Paschall scored 18 points for Golden State, which had its three-game winning streak snapped.
 Stephen Curry added 16 points and Kelly Oubre Jr. 14.

 The Warriors rallied for a 115-113 victory on Jan.
-18 at Staples Center, but never had a chance in this one.
+18 at Staples Center, but were dominated from the opening tip.
 Los Angeles went on a 16-2 run to take a 20-5 lead with 7:23 remaining in the first quarter as four of its first six field goals were 3-pointers.

 The Lakers ended the quarter with 12 straight points to go up 41-21.
 James had 10 points in the quarter, including two on free throws as Los Angeles was 13 of 16 from the line in the quarter.

-Los Angeles had a season-high 73 first-half points as it extended its lead to 29 at halftime (73-44).
+Los Angeles had a season-high 73 first-half points as it extended its lead to 29 at halftime.
 Its largest lead was 35 late in the third quarter.

+“We were just never in it.
+Right from the start, we were fouling them like crazy,” Warriors coach Steve Kerr said.
+“There are going to be a handful of games that are inexplicable.
+You don’t spend too much on this one.
+You flush the toilet and move on.”

 GREEN INJURED